Planning a holiday in France and looking for the best places to visit in South West France? We’ve got you covered!

-South West France is beautiful.
+South West France is so beautiful.
 It has so much to offer!
-You will find some of the most famous wine regions in France, stunning medieval villages but also coastal towns!
+You will find some of the most famous wine regions in France, stunning medieval villages, incredible natural landmarks and cute coastal towns.

 I grew up in the South West and I know this region so well.
-It is quite an underrated region.
-When people think of holidays in the South of France, they generally head towards the French Riviera.
-Opting for a South West France itinerary instead is a great way to discover a more authentic french region.
+It is a very underrated region.
+When people think of holidays in the South of France, they generally head straight to the French Riviera.
+Opting for a South-West France itinerary instead is a great way to discover a more authentic french region.

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no extra cost for you!

 Best Cities in South West France